gaecan04/krusty-club/README.md

 -   `route_cache`: an HashMap to store routes calculated for destinations, to avoid costly recalculations and repeated flood discovery processes

+-   `simualtion_log`: allows the client to record information messages, warnings and errors that occur during its execution.
+Messages are added to a Vec<String> protected by a Mutex and Arc, allowing secure access and editing by multiple threads, ensuring detailed tracking of the client’s operations

+-   `shared_senders`: this `Option<Arc<Mutex<HashMap<(NodeId, NodeId), Sender<Packet>>>>>` contains a reference (shared and mutually exclusive) to a global map of Senders.
+Each sender in this map represents an active communication channel between 2 specific nodes `(NodeId, NodeId)` in the network.
+It permits the client to determine if a node is crashed

+-   `shortcut_receiver`: a dedicated receiving channel for shortcut packets coming directly from the Simulation Controller

+-   `pending_messages_after_flood`: stores high-level messages (in the form of GUI commands) that the client failed to send immediately

 ### 🆕`new` function

 The `new` function is the constructor for `MyClient`.
 It initializes all fields of the struct, including communication channels, maps for messages and network graph.
 This is where the initial state of the client is established before its operation begins.